 In 2015, I joined Rocket Travel, part of the Priceline Group, a travel tech company in Chicago.
 I'm currently serving as the Director of Engineering, and have led the last three external innovation projects at Rocket.
 In each team.
 I still spend quite a bit of my time hands on keyboard, even though I enjoy building teams as much as I enjoy building products.

-Last November I joined WeDeliver, a hyperlocal, on-demand delivery startup as the technical lead.
-This project has been fun and challenging.
-Building a lean startup from scratch is always fun, but also working with an awesome distributed team has been amazing.
-Somehow over the last few months I've built a suite of products from a RESTful API, to a web application based on AngularJS and a distributed order dispatch system.
-Fun stuff.
-Although I write alot of code with my team, I still enjoy breaking out the whiteboard every now and again.
+From 2012 to 2015, I co-founded WeDeliver, a hyperlocal, on-demand delivery startup.
+I served as founding CTO up until shortly after it was acquired in 2015.
+This was both fun and challenging; building a lean startup from scratch is always fun, but also working with an awesome distributed team has been amazing.
+I've built a suite of products from a RESTful API, to a web application based on AngularJS and a distributed order dispatch system.

 I've also become somewhat of a protagonist for entrepreneurship in the Caribbean.
 I'm now an organizer for Startup Weekend Trinidad & Tobago, and started collaborating with Startup Weekend organizers around the world to pursue the cause of entrepreneurship.

 In 2012, I spent months researching, and building, expanding my technical capabilities, but also finding social avenues where I could use my skill for good - not for evil.
 For years I've been troubled and challenged to find a way to use technology to reduce incidents and incentives of violent crime.
 I spent 2 months in customer development looking for ways to use BigData and predictive algorithms to reduce crime.
 As any lean entrepreneur would do, I quickly pivoted away from that idea when my hypothesis of people wanting to use such a product was invalidated.
 Someone recently told me that it was ahead of it's time.
 Probably so.